softwareconstruction240/softwareconstruction/chess/3-web-api/ta-tips.md

 # Phase 3 TA Tips

 > [!NOTE]
-> This resource has been helpfully gathered to help you as a student by invested TAs.\
+> **It is not required reading.**
-> It is not required reading.
+> This resource has been helpfully gathered to help you as a student by invested TAs.

 ## Spark Documentation